lirc572/NECPU-Assembler/README.md

 # NECPU-Assembler

-- Instructions:
+## Assembler

+### How-To

 - Command line usage:
   - `NEASM.py [-v/-b] [source_dir] <[targer_dir]>`
   - -v: full Verilog module output
   - -b: bin output (not yet implemented)
 - Empty lines are allowed
 - immediate must be a valid Python integer literal or expression.
 Note that immediate must not contain any white space characters even if you put an expression!
 - immediate will be ealuated with `eval()` without safety checking of any sort, so please don't write anything weird here :>
 - Comments (starting with '`//`') can be put on an empty line or after a valid instruction
 - Don't use register 31 because it is reserved for the assembler for pseudo-instructions!

-## Architecture Description
+### Architecture Description

 The **NECPU** is a 32-bit general purpose register architecture processor with the specifications below.
 Registers `$rs`, `$rt`, and `$rd` are placeholders for actual general purpose registers `$0`, `$1`, `$2`, ..., `$31`, each holding a 32-bit value. `immediate` refers to an immediate value (constant) and `label` refers to label in the instruction corresponding to a specific line in the code.
 All *immediates* are given as 16-bit unsigned values.
 Whenever an *immediate* is used as an operand with a register as the other operand, the *immediate* is zero-extended to 32-bit before computation.
 All *labels* will be converted into actual addresses using direct addressing mode.